 The only “Disney classic” I saw on a reasonably big screen was The Lion King, and that was just because I was trapped on a ferry to France at the time.
 Therefore I’m not one those people taking umbrage at the live-action offensive the studio has been on for the last few years.

 Besides being accused of existing merely as a cash grab, there have been other controversies surrounding their latest remake, Beauty and the Beast.

 Firstly there was a lot of fuss over the casting of Beauty, AKA Belle.
 She is played by the fragrant Ms. Emma Watson, who is said to have committed to the film instead of accepting the role that went to Emma Stone in the musical La La Land.
 Stone, of course, went on to win an Oscar for her performance.

 Beauty demonstrates that Watson can’t really sing, but then neither can Stone.
 Maybe she would have been fine in La La Land and has indeed missed out on an Oscar.
 But she shouldn’t feel bad.
 Nobody could have foreseen that the Damian Chazelle-directed film was going to become such an overrated hype job.

-And luckily, Watson has come up smelling of roses.
-She’s made serious bank as Belle and will now have first pick of future roles.
-She’s young enough and pretty enough – she’ll get her Oscar.
+Furthermore, Watson has come up smelling of roses, having made serious bank.
+She will have first pick of future roles and is still young enough and pretty enough to get her Oscar.
 Cynicism intended.

-If I’m going to nitpick, I’d say it’s too long and I wasn’t 100% on the Beast’s CGI, but my audience applauded and I’ve been happily humming the songs since I left the cinema.
+Perhaps all there is to say is that my audience applauded, and I’ve been happily humming the tunes since I left the cinema.